saravk/preloadimages/README.md

     var handle = $('selector').preloadimages();

-Use `selector` to find all the elements containing the URLs for the images to preloed (e.g "img[src]").
+Use `selector` to find all the elements containing the URLs for the images to preloed (e.g "div[data-image]").
 The plugin will preload the images in batches of '10'.

 ### Options